 Forming A Design Team, Part I: Structure

-For the last eight years, I’ve been doing the design thang, working with companies ranging from a two person team to a large open floor creative group.
-Adjusting to these various structures was second nature, and not something I ever gave much thought to until now.
+For the last eight years, I’ve been doing the design thang, working with companies ranging from a two-person team to a large open floor creative group.
+Adjusting to these various structures was second nature and not something I ever gave much thought to until now.

-With the recent merger of our two design teams – Intridea and Mobomo – a unique opportunity to assist in the restructure and building of our teams was brought to the table.
+With the recent merger of our two design teams – Intridea and Mobomo – a unique opportunity to assist in the restructure and building of our teams were brought to the table.
 I know this isn’t an isolated situation and the process is in no way easy!

 Thus, for the greater of mankind, I will chronicle our journey; the highs, the lows, and everything in between!
-I’m shooting for a four part series, breaking each post into specific topics: structure, process, tools, and culture.
+I’m shooting for a four-part series, breaking each post into specific topics: structure, process, tools, and culture.

-I went bananas scouring articles on best practices, must haves, and shit you never do!
+I went bananas scouring articles on best practices, must-haves, and shit you never do!
 Everyone has their own “right way” to structure a team – some work, most don’t.
 And while the ways to structure a team are extensive, the golden ticket wasn’t really structure but specific traits that differentiated a successful from a “meh” team.

-Now, like anything, if you don’t establish a solid platform – that jenga tower is gonna fall!
+Now, like anything, if you don’t establish a solid platform – that Jenga tower is gonna fall!
 So let’s ask a few questions:

 - What are the key roles?

 - What kind of team do you want?
-Singular focus, multi disciplined, elusive unicorn?
+Singular focus, multi-disciplined, elusive unicorn?

 - What is the goal of your team?